List of Northwestern University residences: West Fairchild (International Studies Residential College)

+Willard Residential College

 Willard Residential College was built as an all-female dormitory in 1938.
 The dorm was originally named Willard Hall after Frances Willard, a women's suffragist and leader in the temperance movement who served as Northwestern's first dean of women in the early 1870s.
 It became the first co-ed housing on campus in 1970, and it was renamed Willard Residential College in 1972 when the dorm became a part of Northwestern's newly inaugurated Residential College program.
 Willard is the largest residential college at Northwestern University.